MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-get-started.md

 ms.service: multiple
 ---

-# Get started with the Azure libraries for Node.js
+# Get started with the Azure modules for Node.js

 This guide walks you through installing some Azure Node.js packages, authenticating to Azure with a service principal, and running sample code that creates resources in your Azure subscription and connects to Azure cloud services.